THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Implementation Details

 \subsection{Prompt Setting}

 In this subsection, we provide the complete prompt settings used in our framework.
-Figures \ref{fig:appendix_prompt_TIRGen_critic} and \ref{fig:appendix_prompt_TIRGen_actor} illustrate the prompts designed for the Actor and Critic agents in the TIRGen data construction pipeline, respectively.
+Figures \ref{fig:appendix_prompt_TIRGen_critic} and \ref{fig:appendix_prompt_TIRGen_actor} illustrate the prompts designed for the Generator and Refiner agents in the TIRGen data construction pipeline, respectively.
 Figures~\ref{fig:appendix_prompt_sloving_reasoning_models} and~\ref{fig:appendix_prompt_sloving_non_reasoning_models} present the prompts for tool-integrated reasoning in reasoning models and non-reasoning models.